AlanRynne/MPDA_18-AlanGit/input/paper.md

 With the development of advanced 3D CAD tools in the last decades, architects are now able to incorporate complex freeform surfaces into their designs.
 This new capabilities have given birth to new architectural possibilities and, more importantly, new needs and challenges for the industry that can often be solved by the means of *Differential Geometry* [@DoCarmo2016kx] and, more specifically, *Discrete Differential Geometry* [@Crane2013DGP], which studies the discrete counterparts of *Differential Geometry*.
 This new fusion between architecture and mathematics gave birth to the field known as *Architectural Geometry* [@pottmann2008geometry; @pottmann2010architectural], which has been further developed during the past years.

 Given the scale architectural projects, this smooth freeform surfaces cannot be built as designed in 3D CAD applications and, therefore, must be divided in smaller, simpler parts that could be easily manufacturable.
 This process is called *Rationalization*, and is not a trivial task; since the *Rationalization* of a surface implies a loss of smoothness in the resulting shape, it must be done in such a way that minimizes this loss.
 The selected shape of the generated panels also plays a key role when approaching this problems, since it is clear the final appearance of the design will vary greatly depending on wether the panels are triangular, quad, hexagonal or long strips.
-Constructibility of the selected design (panel planarity, curvature, error margins) is of great concern in rationalization methods for architectural purposes, as opposed to related Computer Graphics methods.
+Constructibility of the selected design (panel planarity, curvature, error margins) is of great concern in rationalization methods for architectural purposes, looking for robust and precise algorithms, as opposed to related Computer Graphics methods, whose main focus is usually related with execution times & speed.

-In this publication we center on the generation of *Geodesic Panels on Freeform Surfaces*, meaning, seamlessly covering any given surface with a pattern ***planks***; *thin, long, straight panels*, which must be *developable* and rectangular (or quasi-rectangular) in shape and must approximate the surface by being bent only on their weak axis.
+In this publication we center on the generation of *Geodesic Panels on Freeform Surfaces*, meaning, seamlessly covering any given surface with a pattern of ***planks***; *thin, long, straight panels*, which must be *developable* and rectangular (or quasi-rectangular) in shape and must approximate the surface by being bent only on their weak axis.
 We will introduce the basic geometric properties behind this concept and the algorithmic implementation of several of the methods.
 We will also explain some concepts developed for optimizing any given shape towards *developability*.

 <div id="fig:planks">
 ![](resources/images/vector/HyparPlanks.svg){#fig:hyparPlanks width=33%}